KingOfDog/firestore-vitest-mock/README.md

 ### Don't forget to reset your mocks

-In jest, mocks will not reset between test instances unless you specify them to.
+In vitest, mocks will not reset between test instances unless you specify them to.
 This can be an issue if you have two tests that make an asseration against something like `mockCollection`.
 If you call it in one test and assert that it was called in another test, you may get a false positive.

-Luckily, jest offers a few methods to reset or clear your mocks.
+Luckily, vitest offers a few methods to reset or clear your mocks.

-- [clearAllMocks()](https://jestjs.io/docs/en/jest-object#jestclearallmocks) clears all the calls for all of your mocks.
+- [clearAllMocks()](https://vitestjs.io/docs/en/vitest-object#vitestclearallmocks) clears all the calls for all of your mocks.
 It's good to run this in a `beforeEach` to reset between each test

 ```js
 vi.clearAllMocks();
 ```

-- [mockClear()](https://jestjs.io/docs/en/mock-function-api.html#mockfnmockclear) this resets one specific mock function
+- [mockClear()](https://vitestjs.io/docs/en/mock-function-api.html#mockfnmockclear) this resets one specific mock function

 ```js
 mockCollection.mockClear();